Agile Testing: Best Practices, Benefits, Drawbacks, and More

 Postman

 The tool that is most often used for API testing is Postman.
 It can be used for free – and in most cases, its functionality is sufficient to perform most of the tasks – and as a paid version.
-Besides testing, it can also be used for the automation of APIs – the capability of Postman that not many companies are aware of.
+Besides testing, it can also be used for the automation of APIs – the capability not many companies are aware of.
 The tool supports an intuitive test script editor where testers can write new tests and integrate them further into the pipeline.

 Zephyr